electrode-io/electrode-native/docs/getting-started/getting-started.md

      }
    }
 ```

-6) Relaunch the application.
+5) Save file

-Because we added an API, that contains some native code, we'll need to regenerate the container used by the native application, in order for it to include the native code of the API.
+6) Because we added an API, that contains some native code, we'll need to regenerate the container used by the native application, in order for it to include the native code of the API.
 This can be done using the `run` command which recreates a new local container and launches the application.

-7) Enter the following `run` command:
+Enter the following `run` command:

 {% sample lang="android" %}
 ```bash